scaleoutsystems/examples/README.md

 Please read the README in each respective example for more information!

 ## Starting a native client (FEDn)
-If you want to start a native client there is a quick way to get started!

 1. Create a virtual environment and activate it
 ```bash